 2. We participate in the Milk Test Dairy Herd Improvement program and registry through ADGA for our herd.
-During milking, we have our does milk weighed and tested at a lab every 21 days or so.
+During milking, we have our does milk weighed and tested at a lab every 16 to 21 days or so.

 4. We are lucky to have a large animal farm veterinarian that is very knowledgeable about goats and comes to our farm.
 We have our goats disbudded under an anesthetic/pain block.
-We have our buckling's castrated by our veterinarian at 12 weeks with a pain block to help ensure their urinary tract is fully developed and in doing so, helps prevent the heartbreaking and painful Urea Calculi from developing which can cause their bladder to explode which results in a horrific death for the goat.
+We have our buckling's wethered between 8 and 10 weeks to help ensure their urinary tract is fully developed and in doing so, helps prevent the heartbreaking and painful Urea Calculi from developing which can cause their bladder to explode which results in a horrific death for the goat.
 Research has been updated that a goat urinary tract is fully developed by 8 to 10 weeks of age and is acceptable to be wethered at that age range.
 Wethers should be fed a quality grass hay but should not be fed grain, and need a balanced 2:1 calcium/phosphorus diet - the addition of ammonium chloride helps keep the urinary tract clear.

-5. All of the Nigerian Dwarf Dairy Goats we breed with here at Mitten Acres Farm have been tested for Johnnies, CL, CAE and most have been tested clean of Brucellosis and TB or they came from states that are certified free of Brucellosis and TB.
-Yearly, before breeding, we have our veterinarian draw blood and test our breeding goats.
+5. All of the Nigerian Dwarf Dairy Goats we breed with here at Mitten Acres Farm have been tested for Johnnies, CL, CAE, Q-Fever and most have been tested clean of Brucellosis and TB or they came from states that are certified free of Brucellosis and TB.
+Yearly, before breeding, we draw blood and test our breeding goats.
 Our herd was tested in 2018, 2019, 2020 and tested free and clean from those devastating diseases.
 We did NOT breed our does for the 2023 kidding season.

 6. We give yearly vaccinations of CD & T, Rabies and we run periodical fecal exams and are FAMACHA certified and do monthly exams for parasite management of our herd.